interactive-instruments/etf-ets-repository/utils/Readme.md

 the name pattern
 `TranslationTemplateBundle-<EID of TranslationTemplateBundle>.xml`.

+#### Generating multiple TranslationTemplateBundles (!)
+If multiple TranslationTemplateBundles are generated, they must be merged into one.
+The names of the TranslationTemplates must be unique.
+This can be verified by validating the resulting files with a XSD validator.

+#### Namespaces
 If your Schematron file uses namespaces that are not declared in the `testquery.xq` file, they must be manually added in the form: